mr2wei/Discord-Spotify-radio-bot/README.md

-# Discord-Spotify-radio-bot
+# The better discord music bot
-A Discord music bot built on python that utilises Spotify's get recommendation API
+A Discord music bot that utilises spotify's API to create recommendations based on music played.

+This bot also has sponsorblock integration to skip non music segments when the source is from music videos.

 # How to use it?
-I'm not really sure the proper ways of doing it...

-Anyway, these are the additional python packages i used:
+These are the additional python packages i used:

 - tekore
 - discord.py
 - youtube-dl
+- beautifulsoup4
+- lyrics-extractor
+- dotenv
+- colorthief
-- beautifulsoup
+- sponsorblock.py

 I stored my discord and spotify keys in a .env file like this: